olaroos/deepnetnotes/basics.md

 $\tilde{h_{t}}$ – attentional vector = $tanh(W_{c}[c_{t};h_{t}])$
 these abreviations are taken from the [[paper attention1]] which should be one of the first attention papers with good results exploring different implementations of the attention concept.

+Don't understand how Transformers can use parallelisation because I thougth attention used RNNs.
+We are still locked down by going over sequences in linear order, of course maybe we can do more calculations using the same calculated hidden-states.
+Maybe I'm missing something here it's unclear, I would like to be enlightened.

 - **Transformers**:
 Avoids recurrence by using attention.
 Allows parallelisation and faster training.
 Relating signals from input and output positions depend only on "distance" between them.
 Drawback: Distance is a linear dependence – averaging attention-weighted positions –
 Solution: Use Multi-Head Attention.
 Q -  search query
 K -  key
 V -  value